How to choose the right type of life insurance for you

 Universal life insurance

 Universal life insurance policies are another form of permanent life insurance.
-Similar to a whole life policy, universal life insurance can be paid off before the end of your life, it builds a cash value and can be part of your overall investment strategy.
+Similar to a whole life policy, universal life insurance can be paid off before the end of your life, builds a cash value (often referred to as an accumulation fund) and can be part of your overall investment strategy.

-With universal life insurance, you select your investments and wealth can accumulate tax-free, within limits set by the government.
-You can also withdraw and borrow from your policy, with certain tax implications, and you choose who will receive your money when you die.
+You select your investments within a universal life insurance policy.
+Investment returns can accumulate tax free, within limits set by the government.
+You can also withdraw and borrow from your policy, with certain tax implications.

 A universal life insurance policy might be the right choice for you if you’re looking for: